 Next, it’s important to restore the coordination of the glutes and hip flexors.
 I will often start by getting people to wake up the glutes and be able to distinguish between left and right sides (it’s amazing how difficult many people find this; I even treated an Olympic gold medallist recently who struggled with it!); and then progress to differentiating between glutes and hip flexors.
 The clamshell exercise has come under fire from various physios lately; but I would argue that, if taught properly, it’s an important tool in restoring muscle balance around the hip.

 Once you have coordination, you need to build up glute strength, focusing on form and quality to make sure you don’t start compensating again.
 Start with simple exercises – stepping forward (I’ve lost count of the number of people I’ve taught to walk properly; but gluteus medius should fire as your heel hits the ground, to control hip rotation, and gluteus maximus should fire to absorb the shock of impact) and then stepping up and down, relearning to lift and lower your body accurately against gravity.
 Gradually increase the complexity and challenge of the exercises – adding weight, reducing base of support, adding perturbation, adding distraction and full-body movements – until your central nervous system has the capacity to maintain alignment during any activity you’re likely to throw at it.

 Got it?
-If you’ve got the concept but need some inspiration, why not try our online programme, Pelvic Pain, Pelvic Drivers, for only £19.99?
+If you’ve got the concept but need some inspiration, why not try my online programme, Pelvic Pain, Pelvic Drivers, for only £19.99?

 Too complicated and need help?
-Come on in and see us for an assessment, and we’ll help you work out a bespoke course of treatment to help restore the function of your hip (Sir Andy, are you listening!?)
+Come on in and see me for an assessment, and I’ll help you work out a bespoke course of treatment to help restore the function of your hip (Sir Andy, are you listening!?)